Most of us have heard of teriyaki sauce and teriyaki style cooking. Yakitori, maybe not so much.

-This article will explore yakitori and teriyaki sauce so you can become an expert in distinguishing the differences.
+Let’s look at how and why to use yakitori over teriyaki sauce so you can become an expert in distinguishing the differences.

-They are both used not as a dipping sauce, but as a sauce for glazing the meat before it’s cooked.
-Let’s look at the differences:
+They’re both used not as a dipping sauce, but as a sauce for glazing the meat before it’s cooked.
+Which is not even that common in Japanese cooking.

 Yakitori and Teriyaki Sauce Ingredients

 Yakitori and teriyaki sauce are very similar in the way they are made.
 Both use sugar and soy sauce.

 The difference is that mirin is also included in yakitori sauce and a little honey is added to teriyaki.

 Mirin is a Japanese condiment similar to rice wine, only it has a lower alcohol content and a higher sugar content.